sacline/sudoku/README.md

 * More expansive tests.

-##How to install
+## How to install

 This project can be built using gradle.

-In the top-level directory, run `build gradle` to compile, then run `java -jar build/libs/sudoku.jar` to open the game.
+In the top-level directory, run `gradle build` to compile, then run `java -jar build/libs/sudoku.jar` to open the game.